sreeramsunkara/TAS-Workshop-CAH/README.md

 - If you believe your greeting information to be wrong, please alert the workshop organizers.

 - If all is well, please proceed by executing the following commands.
 These commands will validate that your VM has all the necessary CLIs and frameworks for this workshop.
+Your VM may seem a bit slow in the beginning but it will speed up as you progress through the labs.

 ```
 cf --version